 Life is full of bittersweet moments.

-The verse in the Torah that speaks of the miraculous sweetening of the water ends off by saying that there, in Mara, G-d established laws and ordinances.
+The verse in the Torah that speaks of the miraculous sweetening of the water ends by saying that there, in Mara, G-d established laws and ordinances.

-The choice is ours.
-We can react as the Jews did initially, and gripe and complain, but the reality is that this just allows the bitterness to remain.
+We can react as the Jews did initially and gripe and complain, but the reality is that this will not remove the bitterness.

 Rabbi Yitzchok Oratz is the Rabbi and Director of the Monmouth Torah Links community.
 Shortly after receiving his semicha (rabbinic ordination) from Bais Medrash Govoha, the famed Lakewood Yeshiva, Rabbi Oratz, along with his wife Toby and family, moved to Marlboro, NJ where they co-founded the MTL community in 2001.
 Aside for his “Devar on the Par” that he writes for MTL, his writings have also been published on Aish, Times of Israel, Seforim Blog, Hakira, and in various Rabbinic journals.
 Rabbi Oratz looks forward to continuing teaching Torah in a way that is timely and timeless, and sharing meaningful Jewish experiences with the amazing MTL community.